IrishIRL/yara-rules/README.md

-# njrat-yara-rule
+# NjRAT YARA RULE
-NjRAT YARA RULE
+Task: Create a Yara rule to detect an NjRAT.